ecao310/luckypenny-medhacks/README.md

 # Welcome to Food Friends with Me

-## This service aims to address two important issues in healthcare:
+## This service aims to address three important issues in healthcare:

 ### 1. Connecting people with similar dietary interests/restrictions for peer-motivation
 Being the only person in a social setting with a dietary restriction can make mealtimes uncomfortable and stressful.
 This application will connect people with similar dietary restrictions within a specified geographic radius so they can form communities and eat together.